tungtose/sickle_ui/README.md

 ### Vanilla `bevy`

-In Bevy, you can use `commands.spawn(bundle)` and `commands.entity(entity).spawn(bundle)` to spawn your entities.
-Typically, you would pass in a `NodeBundle`, `ButtonBundle`, or perhaps an `ImageBundle` just to name the most common ones.
+In Bevy, you can use `commands.spawn(bundle)` and `commands.entity(entity).with_children(builder)` to spawn your entities.
+Typically, you would pass in a `NodeBundle`, `ButtonBundle`, or perhaps an `ImageBundle` just to name a few.
 Then, you can use the `.with_children(builder)` extension to spawn sub-entities.
 This will quickly become verbose and convulated with Rust's borrowing rules.
 It will be difficult to create entities with two way references between parent and children, elements further down the tree, or siblings.

 ```rust
 fn setup(mut commands: Commands) {